-The mission of the fellowship program in cardiovascular disease is to provide an academically and clinically rigorous training program in general cardiology, as well as advanced training in clinical cardiology subspecialties and cardiovascular research.
-The aims of the program are to provide the trainee with the basic and clinical knowledge, procedural skills, clinical judgment, professionalism and interpersonal skills, and abilities necessary to continue to hone these skills through the course of a long career, as required of a leader in cardiovascular medicine.
-The curriculum is designed to provide a broad clinical exposure in acute and chronic cardiovascular care occurring in the inpatient and outpatient settings, as well as extensive experience in noninvasive and invasive cardiac procedures.
-Fellowship training will prepare fellows to function not only as outstanding cardiologists, but also as either subspecialists in a clinical area or investigators in the field of cardiovascular research.
+Our fellowship program provides an academically and clinically rigorous training experience in general cardiology, as well as advanced training in clinical cardiology subspecialties.
+The aims of the program are to provide the trainee with the basic and clinical knowledge, procedural skills, clinical judgment, professionalism and interpersonal skills, and abilities necessary to continue to hone these skills through the course of a long career.
+Fellowship training will prepare fellows to function not only as outstanding cardiologists, but also as subspecialists.

 The core clinical training for the program is based on the ACC Revised Recommendations for Training in Adult Cardiovascular Medicine Core Cardiology Training III (COCATS 3) published in 1995 and updated in 2011.
 Training is conducted in compliance with the Accreditation Council for Graduate Medical Education (ACGME) program requirements for general fellowship education in the subspecialties of internal medicine and the specific requirements for fellowship education in cardiovascular disease.

 A final aspect of the curriculum involves fellow involvement in teaching.
 This occurs in several settings, including direct clinical teaching of internal medicine residents on the inpatient cardiology services, as well as assisting in the early training of new cardiology fellows.
-Fellows are expected to give didactic lectures at cath conferences and the cardiology clinical conference lecture series.
+Fellows are expected to give didactic lectures at the various subspecialty conferences and the cardiology clinical conference lecture series.